rchanou/rchanou.github.io/cost-based-management.md

 > Stop obsessing about unit tests, embrace backfilling of tests when you're happy with the design, and strive for overall system clarity.

-I have my own thoughts here, but that exploration deserves its own article.
-(Read to the end for a teaser.)

 Getting back to `ReadFile`, this specifically

 ```